NicoleZFortuna/Rpackages/README.md

 `#' @export` in your documentation).

 Check the contents of your man folder.
 It should be filled with .Rd files for each of your functions.
+You should never edit these files by hand.

-You can now inspect the help files that your have generated using the standard forms: `?tellMyFortune`, or `help(tellMyFortune)`.
+You can now inspect the help files that you have generated using the standard forms: `?tellMyFortune`, or `help(tellMyFortune)`.

+## Installing your package

 In top right pane of your RStudio window, click **Build-\>Install**.
 Alternatively, you can run the command `install()` in your console.
 You